eillanrt/Assessment-python-to-interact-with-OS/README.md

 ## Can I copy my code from here?

-Yes, even commercially.
+Yes.
 No need to credit me.